cicsdev/cics-java-liberty-sqlj/README.md

     ```
     where  ```/usr/lpp/db2v12/jdbc``` is the location of the DB2 JDBC and SQLJ drivers

-1. Edit the server.xml and add the DB2 JCC driver to the Liberty global library as shown in the supplied semple [`server.xml`](etc/config/server.xml):
+1. Edit the server.xml and add the DB2 JCC driver to the Liberty global library as shown in the supplied sample [`server.xml`](etc/config/server.xml):
     ```xml
     <library id="global">
         <fileset dir="/usr/lpp/db2v12/jdbc/classes" includes="db2jcc4.jar"/>